pyx-partners/dmgd/docs/operations-guide.md

-# Prova Operation Node Guide
+# DMG Operation Node Guide

 It is strongly recommended that when using DMG, best practices are followed.
 DMG's security tools provide for the possibility of a secure and reliable system, but these tools must be used with proper care.